gikoluo/SinaweiboBundle/README.md

 Introduction
 ============

+WARNING: DO NOT fork or install now, It hasn't finished yes.

 This Bundle enables integration with Twitter PHP.
 Furthermore it also provides a Symfony2 authentication provider so that users can login to a Symfony2 application via Twitter.
 Furthermore via custom user provider support